 The Institutional Review Board (IRB) conducts continuing review of research at intervals appropriate to the degree of risk, but not less often than once a year.
 Continuing review of an approved study by the IRB occurs as long as the research remains active for the collection or analysis of identifiable private information about subjects, or for long-term follow-up of subjects, even when the research is permanently closed to the enrollment of new subjects and all subjects have completed all research-related interventions.
-Note: Studies received after 01/21/19 and approved by expedited review under 45 CFR 4610 do not require an annual continuing review.
+Note: Studies received after 01/21/19 and approved by expedited review under 45 CFR 46 do not require an annual continuing review.
 These studies require an annual check-in to update study status, personnel, training and conflict of interest.

 - 1.)
 Investigators are responsible for maintaining active IRB approval for ongoing studies and must have a procedure to track the status of studies and identify when information must be provided to the IRB for continuing review. - Investigators are required to submit a request for continuing review at least 30 days prior to the expiration date. - Without active IRB approval, there can be no intervention, interaction or follow-up with enrolled research subjects.
 All study activity including recruitment of new subjects, advertisement, screening, enrollment of new subjects, conducting the consent process, interventions and/or interactions with existing subjects, the collection of identifiable private information from existing subjects, and the analysis of existing identifiable private information, must stop.
 See the MLH IRB Policy on Expiration of IRB Approval and Final Report Process (XVI) for more information. - 2.)
-Investigators are responsible for ensuring that either a continuing review submission or final progress report is submitted to the IRB sufficiently far enough in advance to prevent the expiration of IRB approval regardless of whether or not they receive a reminder notice from the MLH IRB. - Continuing review reminder notices are sent out from ORP approximately 4-6 weeks in advance of the study expiration.
+Investigators are responsible for ensuring that either a continuing review submission or final progress report is submitted to the IRB sufficiently far enough in advance to prevent the expiration of IRB approval regardless of whether or not they receive a reminder notice from the MLH IRB.

-10 FDA-regulated research requires annual continuing reviews.
+&lt;sup>12 FDA-regulated research requires annual continuing reviews.
+MLH IRB Policy and Procedure Manual